-The 2017 American Association for the Advancement of Science (AAAS) annual meeting will be held in Boston, Massachusetts.
-This year's theme is "Serving Society Through Science Policy".
+The 2018 American Association for the Advancement of Science (AAAS) annual meeting will be held in Austin, Texas.
+This year's theme is "Advancing Science: Discovery to Application".
 Visit the AAAS website, meetings.aaas.org, for more information on registration and the program.

 The AAAS Annual Meeting is widely recognized as the premier global science gathering to present and discuss cutting-edge scientific achievements and provides a valuable networking opportunity.
-The 2017 theme focuses on the critical role academia, government, and industry play in moving ideas into innovations.
+The 2018 theme focuses on the critical role academia, government, and industry play in moving ideas into innovations.